-These comforting dish features creamy mashed potatoes topped with a rich, savory ground beef gravy.
-Tender potatoes are boiled and mashed with butter and milk, while the beef is browned with onions and garlic and then simmered in a well-seasoned broth just thick enough to coat the back of a spoon.
+This comforting dish consists of creamy mashed potatoes and a rich, savory ground beef gravy.
+Tender potatoes are boiled, mashed with butter and milk, while you brown the beef with onions and garlic before simmering it in a well-seasoned broth that’s just thick enough to coat the back of a spoon.
 Fragrant optional additions like thyme and peas and carrots lend extra warmth and color.
 It’s simple, hearty and just right for family suppers; each mouthful is a hearty medley of flavors and textures.
 Top it with fresh parsley and enjoy them hot as a complete meal; you won’t regret it!

 Why You’ll Love This Recipe:

-Fast and Simple: This recipe is on the table in less than an hour, which makes it perfect for busy weeknights.
+Quick and Easy: This dish comes together in less than an hour, so it’s great for busy weeknights.

-Budget-Conscious: Ground beef, potatoes and common pantry staples make this a frugal dish.
+Budget-Minded: Ground beef, potatoes and common pantry staples let you put together this affordable dish.

-One-Pot Gravy: The gravy cooks in the same skillet, dirtying fewer dishes and adding flavor.
+One-Pot Gravy: The gravy is made in the same skillet, dirtying fewer dishes and building flavor.

-Adaptable: Expand on the seasoning with other herbs, throw in some peas or swap a vegetable or two to make it your own.
+Adaptable: Go further with the seasoning and add other herbs, toss in some peas or change up a vegetable or two to make it your own.

 Key Ingredients: